kchousos/kchousos.github.io/now.md

 </p>
 </center>
 ::: aside
-Since 2025-12-31, it's structure changed to feed-like updates.
+Since 2025-12-31, its structure changed to feed-like updates.
 :::

 ### 2025-12-31 20:59